LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Because most of your use cases will be unique, it is most likely that there will be no existing processor that could do the work.
-So you will be forced to implement your own processor.
+So you will have to implement your own processor.

 Creating new processor is not a complicated task.
 You will need to follow the basic structure of an general processor.
 You can simply copy-paste the code below: